nicolamahon/MedLab/README.md

 Once a specific button or item is clicked, state flags are set to true or false, and global variables are updated.
 This allows the program to progress to new areas with the data selected by the user.

-The basic concept for the user is to select a crew member from a list diplayed to them, and from there to proceed to a main menu where they are able to view the medical records for that individual user.
+The basic concept from the user's point of view is, to select a crew member from a list diplayed to them, and from there to proceed to a main menu where they are able to view the medical records for that individual user.
+They have control over what records are displayed and which crew member they want to view.
+They can freely move between screens and swap in and out of different crew members records at any time during the program.

 Data for each crew member is unique and is held in a CSV file which the program loads into an arrayList when setup() is called.
 A 'Crew' class is used to parse the data into rows and and load the values into global variables which are saved in the arrayList.